 Biological Opinion on the Authorization of Bering Sea/Aleutian Islands Groundfish Fisheries and Gulf of Alaska Groundfish Fisheries Based on the Respective Fishery Management Plans as Modified by Amendments 61 and 70

-This opinion is based on an evaluation of both the direct and indirect effects of amendments to the Bering Sea and Aleutian Islands Area (BSAI) and Gulf of Alaska (GOA) Fishery Management Plans on Steller sea lions and their critical habitat, together with the effects of other activities that are interrelated or interdependent.
+This opinion considers the direct and indirect effects of amendments to the Bering Sea and Aleutian Islands Area and Gulf of Alaska Fishery Management Plans on Steller sea lions and their critical habitat, together with the effects of other activities.

 This consultation considers whether the effects of these actions are likely to jeopardize the continued existence of two populations of Steller sea lions or cause the destruction or adverse modification of their designated critical habitat.
 For all other listed species in the action area, NOAA Fisheries OSF has made a determination of either “no effect” or “not likely to adversely affect.”
 For further information on other species not considered here, see the Biological Assessment prepared by OSF for these actions (NMFS 2001).